cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/overview.rst

 Multi-threading and Dataset Access
 ----------------------------------

-As mentioned above, if a program is multi-threaded, CDAP will make sure that every thread has its own instance of a dataset.
-This is because datasets are not thread-safe, and each thread must operate on its own instance of a Dataset.
+As mentioned above |---| under :ref:`static <static-dataset-instantiation>` and :ref:`dynamic <dynamic-dataset-instantiation>` instantiation |---| if a program is multi-threaded, CDAP will make sure that every thread has its own instance of a dataset.
+This is because **datasets are not thread-safe**, cannot be shared across threads, and each thread must operate on its own instance of a Dataset.

 As a consequence, multiple threads accessing the same dataset will have different instances of the same dataset.
-If they are in the same transaction, issues can arise.
-If the datasets are :ref:`Table-based <datasets-overview-types>`: the threads will buffer writes in-memory and will not see each other's writes.
-Then, upon flush, it is possible that the different threads will overwrite each others' changes.
-For :ref:`FileSets <datasets-fileset>`, multiple threads can end up writing to the same file.

-One solution is to design your use of the datasets so that each thread writes to unique columns, preventing overwriting.
+As :ref:`transactions <transaction-system>` are not thread-safe, the dataset context of a transaction as well as datasets obtained through it may not be shared across threads.

 .. _cross-namespace-dataset-access: